FAA to order inspections of jet engines after Southwest blast

 The regulator said late on Wednesday it plans to finalize the air-worthiness directive within the next two weeks.
 The order, which it initially proposed in August following an incident in 2016, will require ultrasonic inspection within the next six months of the fan blades on all CFM56-7B engines that have accrued a certain number of takeoffs.

-Airlines said that because fan blades may have been repaired and moved to other engines, the order would affect far more than 220 of the CFM56-7Bs, which are made by a partnership of France’s Safran and General Electric.
+Airlines said that because fan blades may have been repaired and moved to other engines, the order would affect far more than 220 of the CFM56-7Bs, which are made by a partnership of France’s Safran (SAF.PA) and General Electric (GE.N).

-The CFM56 engine on Southwest flight 1380 blew apart over Pennsylvania on Tuesday, about 20 minutes after the Dallas-bound flight left New York’s LaGuardia Airport with 149 people on board.
+The CFM56 engine on Southwest (LUV.N) flight 1380 blew apart over Pennsylvania on Tuesday, about 20 minutes after the Dallas-bound flight left New York’s LaGuardia Airport with 149 people on board.
 The explosion sent shrapnel ripping into the fuselage of the Boeing 737-700 plane and shattered a window.

 Bank executive Jennifer Riordan, 43, was killed when she was partially pulled through a gaping hole next to her seat as the cabin suffered rapid decompression.
 Fellow passengers were able to pull her back inside but she died of her injuries.